henryware/jvm-regex-benchmarks/README.md

 echo "worldofregex.Graph.plot()" | scala repl .
 ```

-Plots will be available in plots/index.html
+Plots will be written to the plots directory and linked from plots/index.html

+# Results

+Plots are published at https://henryware.github.io/jvm-regex-benchmarks